eddydg/fast-streaming/README.md

  - Download subtitles
  - Opens it with VLC.

+# Dependecies
+paramiko, configparser, Picker
+`pip install -r requirements.txt`

+Also to use the module Pick you will need ncurses

 ## TODO List
  - [x] Enter video URL from both argv and input
  - [x] Get Subtitles from Subliminal